Andhra Mahabharatam: Adikavyam in Telugu

-There are many doubts about whether Mahabharata is the first work of poetry started by Nannaya in Telugu.
-Literary historians are of the opinion that all the mature poetry does not emerge at once, so there must have been some poems before that.
+There are doubts about whether the Mahabharata is the first work of poetry started by Nannaya in Telugu.
+Literary historians believe that mature poetry does not emerge all at once, so there must have been some poems before that.
 However, no other writings have been found, except for references to songs and poems (Nannechodudu) and some verses found in inscriptions.
-So Nannaya was adored by the world of Telugu literature as the original poet.
-Prajnannaya Yugam Dwadasi Nageswara Sastry writes this in concluding the chapter - "On the whole Telugu language literature existed before Nannaya.
+So, Nannaya was adored by the world of Telugu literature as the original poet.
+Prajnannaya Yugam Dwadasi Nageswara Sastry writes this in concluding the chapter - "On the whole, Telugu language literature existed before Nannaya.
 Oral literature was more prevalent.
 Edictal poetry was in use.
-Telugu language was good in public affairs.
+The Telugu language was good in public affairs.
 But scriptural language could not have been created.
-Conditions were suitable for such creation.
-No. It could be the reason for that is the familiarity with Sanskrit Prakrits.
+Conditions were suitable for such a creation.
+No. It could be that the reason for that is the familiarity with Sanskrit Prakrits."